Crazylegstoo/JQuickTake/README.md

 A few years ago, I got the urge to play with the camera again.
 Despite the 20+ years that had passed, some fresh batteries were all it took to bring my QuickTake 100 back to life.
 The QuickTake software had not aged as gracefully.
 It simply would not work on my Windows 10 machine.
 And, of course, Old School serial ports were no longer in fashion on modern motherboards, so my homebrew QuickTake cable had nothing to plug into.
 Being a goal-driven nerd, I found myself a USB-to-Serial adapter cable, installed WinXP inside a VirtualBox VM, and I was once more able to manage stunning 640x480 images via the QuickTake software.

 Rather than put the camera back on its shelf for another 20 years, I wondered if it would be possible to write my own software to replace the aging Apple software - a solution I could run natively on a Windows PC (or any other machine for that matter).
 It was something in the back of mind for a couple of years, but I never really found the time to actually *do something*.
-Once I retired (yeah, I'm that old), I had no excuses.
-JQuickTake is the solution that no one really asked for, and I offer it up to anyone who loves their weird, old QuickTake camera and understands the joy of doing something just because you can.
+Once I retired (yeah, I'm that old), I had no excuses, so I went to work on a solution.

+As a result, JQuickTake is the Really Futile And Stupid Gesture that no one asked for, and I offer it up to anyone who loves their weird, old QuickTake camera and understands the joy of doing something just because you can.
 ## The Solution
 JQuickTake is a Java Swing/AWT application that runs on a desktop.
 Once installed, it will connect to a serial (COM) port and talk to an Apple QuickTake camera in much the same way as the original Apple software.